lightfeed/lightfeed/README.md

 # Lightfeed API Client

 Official client library for interacting with the Lightfeed API.
-This SDK enables easy access to your extracted web data, with support for both Typescript and Python environments.
+This SDK enables real-time search and filtering of your extracted web data, with support for both Typescript and Python environments.

 ## Features